-Area affected Timeframe Cost implications Implementation pathway Related plans/strategies and notes All rural zoned land Long term Ongoing Low Cooperative arrangements between retailers and producers Tweed Economic Development Strategy 2014 Sustainable Agriculture Strategy Rural Tweed Short term Low Rates review Rural Tweed Short term Within existing budget Addendum to Options Paper
+Area affected Timeframe Cost implications Implementation pathway Related plans/strategies and notes All productive or potentially productive agricultural land Long term Ongoing Low Cooperative landowner agreement Sustainable Agriculture Strategy All rural zoned land Long term Ongoing Low Cooperative arrangements between retailers and producers Tweed Economic Development Strategy 2014 Sustainable Agriculture Strategy Rural Tweed Short term Low Rates review Rural Tweed Short term Within existing budget Addendum to Options Paper

-Area affected Timeframe Cost implications Implementation pathway Related plans/strategies and notes Rural Tweed Medium term Low to medium Tweed DCP 2008Locality Plans Rural Villages Strategy Locality plans Scenic Landscape Strategy This may be incorporated into the new Rural Land section of the DCP Rural Tweed Short term Low Tweed DCP 2008 Tweed Shire Medium to long term Ongoing Low Ongoing Council policy, development assessment procedures, and work programs Tweed Vegetation Management Strategy 2004 Draft Tweed Biodiversity & Habitat DCP Council's landholder biodiversity incentives scheme Rural Tweed Medium to long term Ongoing Low to medium Tweed DCP 2008 Council policy and procedures.
+Area affected Timeframe Cost implications Implementation pathway Related plans/strategies and notes Rural Tweed Medium term Low to medium Tweed DCP 2008Locality Plans Rural Villages Strategy Locality plans Scenic Landscape Strategy This may be incorporated into the new Rural Land section of the DCP Tweed Shire Medium to long term Ongoing Low Ongoing Council policy, development assessment procedures, and work programs Tweed Vegetation Management Strategy 2004 Draft Tweed Biodiversity & Habitat DCP Council's landholder biodiversity incentives scheme Rural Tweed Medium to long term Ongoing Low to medium Tweed DCP 2008 Council policy and procedures.
 Collaboration between agencies and Council.
-Tweed Drinking Water Catchment Rural Tweed Medium to long term Ongoing Low Council policy and work program Tweed Drinking Water Catchment
+Tweed Drinking Water Catchment

-No The Action luminum autotion and annum Delineary residence lo.
-Then ne Action Implementation outcome Delivery partners and key responsibility scape heritage ection Prepare guidelines for incorporation into Tweed DCP 2008, to ensure that the heritage values of the landscape are recognised, preserved and protected.
-Landscape heritage values are identified and protected. • Council • OEH • Community 26 Scen Strat ic Landscape egy Finalise the Tweed Scenic Landscape Strategy A strategy for the preparation of scenic impact investigations; guidelines and procedures for assessment of development applications and planning proposals.
-Council ic impact ssment Establish clear guidelines for when a visual impact assessment is required.
-Development proposals with the potential to impact scenic amenity are recognised and considered during the early stages of the planning process. • Council • Proponents ic landscape - ssment Review opportunities to integrate the visual impact assessment questions listed in the Options Paper prepared in Stage 3, as a basis for preparing a visual impact statement for lodgement with planning proposals and development applications.
-A suite of criteria to facilitate assessment of planning proposals and development applications. • Council 29 Scen maps ic landscape - s Investigate opportunities to integrate the Landscape Evaluation Maps from the Scenic Landscape Evaluation of Brouwer (1995) into mapping outputs of the Scenic Landscape Strategy.
-Scenic landscapes identified by Brouwer integrated where appropriate into mapping outputs of the Scenic Landscape Strategy and available for consideration in preparation of scenic impact assessments.
-Council ic landscape - updates Update scenic landscape maps produced during preparation of the Scenic Landscape Strategy when studies are provided with planning proposals and development applications.
-Scenic landscape maps are continually updated. • Council • Proponent ing siting design Prepare guidelines for the siting and design of dwellings and associated infrastructure in rural Tweed.
+Vo.
+Theme Action Implementation outcome Delivery partners and key responsibility 23 Monitoring of catchment management practices In conjunction with the Department of Primary Industries and Office of Environment and Heritage undertake a bi-annual audit of landuse and land management practices to identify opportunities to improve the health of the environment.
+Bi-annual audits provide opportunity to undertake continual improvement in landuse practices.
+Council LLS DPI OEH Other groups and agencies as appropriate 24 Landscape heritage protection Prepare guidelines for incorporation into Tweed DCP 2008, to ensure that the heritage values of the landscape are recognised, preserved and protected.
+Landscape heritage values are identified and protected.
+CouncilOEHCommunity 25 Scenic Landscape Strategy Finalise the Tweed Scenic Landscape Strategy A strategy for the preparation of scenic impact investigations; guidelines and procedures for assessment of development applications and planning proposals.
+Council 26 Scenic impact assessment Establish clear guidelines for when a visual impact assessment is required.
+Development proposals with the potential to impact scenic amenity are recognised and considered during the early stages of the planning process. • Council • Proponents 27 Scenic landscape - Assessment Review opportunities to integrate the visual impact assessment questions listed in the Options Paper prepared in Stage 3, as a basis for preparing a visual impact statement for lodgement with planning proposals and development applications.
+A suite of criteria to facilitate assessment of planning proposals and development applications. • Council 28 Scenic landscape - maps Investigate opportunities to integrate the Landscape Evaluation Maps from the Scenic Landscape Evaluation of Brouwer (1995) into mapping outputs of the Scenic Landscape Strategy.
+Scenic landscapes identified by Brouwer integrated where appropriate into mapping outputs of the Scenic Landscape Strategy and available for consideration in preparation of scenic impact assessments. • Council 29 Scenic landscape - map updates Update scenic landscape maps produced during preparation of the Scenic Landscape Strategy when studies are provided with planning proposals and development applications.
+Scenic landscape maps are continually updated. • Council • Proponent 30 Housing siting and design Prepare guidelines for the siting and design of dwellings and associated infrastructure in rural Tweed.
 Housing design principles, guidelines and controls prepared to protect agricultural land, minimise any adverse visual or scenic impacts, and produce a net benefit to the environment.
-Council Housing associations and building industry 32 Net e bene environmental fit Guidelines and assessment criteria are developed to quantify the extent of offsets required to compensate for the benefit of an additional dwelling.
-A net environmental benefit is achieved contiguous with the benefits of additional rural housing. • Council • Landowners 33 Dens ity bonus That the concept of a density bonus be considered in any strategy for closer Net environmental benefits and opportunities for affordable • Council • Development industry
+Council Housing associations and building industry 31 Net environmental benefit Guidelines for environmental protection and enhancement are developed where the benefit of an additional dwelling is provided.
+A net environmental benefit is achieved contiguous with the benefits of additional rural housing. • Council • Landowners